timcera/wdmtoolbox/README.rst

 The default for all of the subcommands that accept time-series data is to pull from stdin (typically a pipe).
-If a subcommand accepts an input file for an argument, you can use "--input_ts=input_file_name.csv", or to expliticly specify from stdin (the default) "--input_ts='-'".
+If a subcommand accepts an input file for an argument, you can use "--input_ts=input_file_name.csv", or to explicitly specify from stdin (the default) "--input_ts='-'".

 Sub-command Detail